JarnaChao09/Koffect/design_notes/context.md

 context ctxVar = A & B & !C // similar to Typescript `type`
 context(ctxVar) fun foo() { ... }
 ```
-- current pros:
+This syntax has many benefits.
+It would allow for context definitions to be decoupled from context declaration.
+This would
-  - this syntax would allow for context declaration to be easily reusable
+allow for context definitions to be reused across multiple contextual declarations.
+Furthermore, this would allow for a
-  - this syntax would allow for context declaration to be decouple with context definition
+creation of a "context algebra" where each context would be analogous to sets/types in set/type theory.
+With the basic
-  - this syntax would allow for context declaration to be easily composed with other context variables
+operations of union (`|`), intersect (`&`), and inverse (`!`), the foundations of a set/type algebra can be built up to
-  as it would just follow that as simple set/type algebras
+allow for a full context algebra to be described at context definitions.

-- current cons:
+However, nothing is ever free.
+There are also many downsides to this syntax.
+This syntax may affect the readability and
-  - this syntax may affect readability and explicitness of which contexts are needed
+explicitness of context definitions.
+While context variables may allow for better descriptions of what each set of contexts
-  (i.e. hidden behind a context variable)
+represents, the true contents of the context is still abstracted away.
+Furthermore, the reliance on the use of mathematical
-  - this syntax may prove redundant, current `&`, `|`, and `!` syntax could be replicated with simple
+notation to describe the composition of contexts may prove to be a detriment to readability as the syntax is quite abstract
-  modifications of the "equation"
+for those not familiar with type algebras as seen in other languages such as Typescript.
+The theoretical notation may prove
-  - this syntax would introduce new complexity into the understanding of the language as operations now
+both redundant as modifications to the context equation can yield equivalent contexts with simpler base operations and
-  also work on top of contexts, while this may be interesting to pursue, it seems out of scope for the current schedule
+unsound as this "context algebra" does not follow entirely with the axioms of set/type theory.

 #### Option 2